Health Indicator Report of Very Low Birth Weight Among Singleton Births

 DenominatorNumber of live-born singleton infants born to resident mothers

-How Are We Doing?In New Jersey, the average birth weight among singletons is 3,303 grams or 7 lbs, 5 oz.
+How Are We Doing?In New Jersey, the average birth weight among singletons is 3,298 grams or 7 lbs, 4 oz.
 The percentage of singleton infants with very low birth weight (VLBW) has remained near 1.1% for at least a decade.
-The rate among Black mothers is 2-4 times the rate among other racial/ethnic groups.
+The rate among Black mothers is more than double the rates among other racial/ethnic groups.
 Singleton VLBW rates are lowest among mothers ages 25-34 years.
-VLBW rates among singletons for New Jersey's counties range from 0.5% to 1.6%.
+VLBW rates among singletons for New Jersey's counties range from 0.6% to 1.6%.

 How Do We Compare With the U.S.?The singleton very low birth weight rate among New Jersey residents is the same as that of the nation as a whole.

-What Is Being Done?The [http://www.nj.gov/health/fhs/ Division of Family Health Services] in the New Jersey Department of Health and Senior Services administers programs to enhance the health, safety and well-being of families and communities in New Jersey.
+What Is Being Done?The [http://www.nj.gov/health/fhs/ Division of Family Health Services] in the New Jersey Department of Health administers programs to enhance the health, safety and well-being of families and communities in New Jersey.
 Several programs are aimed at improving children's health, including reducing infant mortality.